 Guest Lectures and Debates

 This course aims to give students an immersive and comprehensive experience, thus there are a range of activities that students can enjoy in order to engage fully with real-world politics and international relations.
 This year we provide an all day politics symposium featuring expert guest speakers discussing contemporary topics such as international cooperation in the age of the modern terrorist and issues surrounding cybersecurity.
-Dr Tim Oliver, a lecturer at the London School of Economics (LSE) will talk about Brexit; Chris Driver-Williams, former bomb disposal officer and key-note speaker, will talk about International Cooperation in the Age of Terrorism; and Carlotta Minnella, who lectures in international relations at the University of Oxford, will talk about counter-terrorism cooperation.
+Dr Tim Oliver, a lecturer at the London School of Economics (LSE) will talk about Brexit; Chris Hunter, former bomb disposal officer and key-note speaker, will talk about International Cooperation in the Age of Terrorism; and Carlotta Minnella, who lectures in international relations at the University of Oxford, will talk about counter-terrorism cooperation.
 Students will also get the chance to learn about leadership as they will attend an afternoon of guest speakers discussing inspirational leadership, political leadership and entrepreneurial leadership at the Saïd Business School.
 Speakers include Dr. Tereza Capelos, Senior Lecturer in Political Psychology; Dr. Simon Adderley, Senior Lecturer in Entrepreneurship at Oxford Brookes University; and Jenny Garrett – an award winning Executive Career Coach, Inspirational Leadership Trainer, TEDx Speaker, and entrepreneur!

 The United Kingdom has a rich cultural heritage, and a course with Oxford Royale Academy is the perfect way for a student to explore this.
 One such trip will be to the home of UK politics – London.
 Here, students will be given a guided tour of the Houses of Parliament; have a tour and presentation at the Supreme Court, and will be able to visit the Dutch Embassy where they will have a presentation on the inner workings of an Embassy.